coreypnorris/non_profit_donater/README.md

 ####This is a Rails app that uses the Stripe web-API to send donations to non-profits.

+This app isn't working as intended yet.
+Right now it can only charge Stripe's testing credit cards.
+However, you're still able to use it if you would like to.

 #####Instructions for using this app on your own

 * Clone the repository in your terminal